CryptoKitties explained: Why players have bred over a million blockchain felines

 Bladon: It’s getting less wild, though.
 It’s still wild in a fun way.
 But I think now that it’s cooled down a bit, and a lot of people are hibernating through the winter to keep building.
 That’s something I’m very excited about.

 One of the fundamental focuses of CryptoKitties since launch, and still now, is developer adoption, and not just of KittyVerse experiences.
 Obviously we want that, but in my opinion it’s a win for us and everyone else in the space if the next big innovation, the next big viral thing, doesn’t come from the CryptoKitties team.
 To me that’s a very good sign.
-By definition, decentralization is and is supposed to be—you don’t just want one wunderkind doing everything, because it all falls apart when that person gets bored.
+By definition, decentralization is and is supposed to be — you don’t just want one wunderkind doing everything, because it all falls apart when that person gets bored.

 I’m oversimplifying, of course, and I’d be thrilled if we did do the next big thing and solve the next big problem.
 But the space, by definition, needs a whole community of innovators and builders.
 It needs a lot of people making an impact, not just a cute cat at the center deciding which way this should go.
 I don’t think that would be the best possible version of this industry’s future.
 That’s why we have such a focus on empowering independent creators, and why we have a launch pad program to help them figure out a sustainable path to revenue.
 That’s why we have developer tools we give away for free.
 That’s why we released the Nifty License and iteratively improve on it, and all these other things.
 It’s to lower the barrier to entry and ensure that all ships are raised along with this big kitty-shaped whale.